-The novel «The Idiot» together with «Crime and Punishment», «The Adolescent», «The Possessed» and «The Brothers Karamazov» is part of the so-called «great pentateuch» of F. M. Dostoevsky.
-This novel has become one of the most beloved works of the...
+The novel «The Idiot» along with «Crime and Punishment», «The Adolescent», «The Possessed» and «The Brothers Karamazov» is part of the so-called «great pentateuch» of F. M. Dostoevsky.
+This novel became one of the writer’s most beloved works, as in...

-The edition is adorned with illustrations by Olga Andreevna Rusakova.
+The edition is adorned with illustrations by Olga Andreyevna Rusakova.
 They well convey the complex inner world of the characters in the novel.
 The future artist was born in St. Petersburg.
-After graduating from the design faculty of the Finnish Kymenlaakso University of Applied Sciences, she interned at the Polytechnic University of Valencia in the Faculty of Fine Arts.
-Rusakova is a participant in international competitions for illustration and wall visual arts.
+After graduating from the design faculty of the Finnish University of Applied Sciences Kymenlaakso, she interned at the Polytechnic University of Valencia in the Faculty of Fine Arts.
+Rusakova is a participant in international competitions in illustration and wall visual arts.
 She illustrated the philosophical novel «Thus Spoke Zarathustra» by Nietzsche and «Crime and Punishment» by Dostoevsky in the BML series.
-She also created illustrations for the collection of poems by Marina Tsvetaeva «Evening Album» in the smaller format of the BML series.
+She also created illustrations for the poetry collection of Marina Tsvetaeva «Evening Album» in a smaller format of the BML series.

 Printhouse: SZKEO